stephanebachelier/superapi/README.md

 Briefly `superapi` is a small library to never configure XHR calls in your code.
 Why ?
 Because :
 - it makes reading harder,
-- you will possibly introduce bugs are you will always write the same code to configure all XHR
+- you will possibly introduce bugs as you will duplicate code to configure all XHR
 - difficult to override for different environments
 - hardcoded url or paths in your code, which implies that for any changes in URL, paths or whatever, let's say send in url form encoded format instead of JSON, you will have to dig into your code base to make changes.